AdaCore/ada-spark-rfcs/features/rfc-spark-ghost-unchecked-union-discriminant.md

 Reading discriminants of unchecked union types could be integrated in the framework of ghost fields.
 This is arguably a simpler case, since the access can never be compiled in the first place.

+The modification for Dynamic Semantics (B.3.3,20/6) could instead be a modification of (B.3.3,22/2) preventing Program_Error in Static ghost code.
+The difference only affects the ``Read`` and ``Write`` attributes, which are not expected to serve any purpose in such annotations.